 - What courses have you taken which are directly relevant to the program?

 Students will share rooms (double-occupancy) in this internationally acclaimed 4-star hotel, rated “Excellent” by hundreds of reviewers, located on nearly 30 acres just 15-20 minutes from the center of Warsaw.
 Each room is air-conditioned, with two full-size beds, two desks, telephone, flat-screen satellite television, refrigerator, hair dryer, coffee-maker, and wifi.
 The hotel offers free access to a large swimming pool, jacuzzi, sauna, basketball court, and fitness club.
-Reduced fee services for access to the hotel’s paintball, a rope/obstacle course, an 18-hole golf course, tennis courts, bicycling, and spa services.
+Reduced fees for access to the hotel’s paintball, a rope/obstacle course, a golf course, tennis courts (grass and clay), bicycling, and spa services.

-All classes will take place between 10 am and noon on the grounds of the hotel in a modern facility with full electronic wifi access and electronic screens for power point lectures.
+All classes will take place between 10 am and noon, most on the grounds of the hotel in a modern facility with full electronic wifi access and electronic screens for power point lectures.

-The program also covers three meals a day in the hotel’s gourmet kitchen: breakfast, lunch, and dinner.
+In Warsaw, the program also covers on most days three meals a day in the hotel’s gourmet kitchen: breakfast, lunch, and dinner.
 In 2013, students lovingly referred to this program as the “Food Dialogue” because of the fantastic menu at the hotel.

 Laundry services are available for extra fees, though most program participants will probably prefer to hand wash.

-Eleven days in Krakow, Zakopane and Gdansk: One week visit to Auschwitz-Birkenau, Krakow (Wawel Castle, Wieliczka Salt Mines – on UNESCO’s list of the World’s Heritage Sites; Kazimierz Old Jewish Quarter [setting for Spielberg’s film “Schindler’s List;”] etc. ), Rabka’s Villa Tereska—the site of an SS Training Camp/School for camp guards and policemen; hiking in the Tatra mountains near Zakopane, a famous ski resortamd the “Winter Capital of Poland” that was also the site of the Abwehr German Military Intelligence elite school for spies; and a rafting trip down the Dunajec River.
+Eleven days in Krakow, Zakopane and Gdansk: One week visit to Auschwitz-Birkenau, Krakow (Wawel Castle, Wieliczka Salt Mines – on UNESCO’s list of the World’s Heritage Sites; Kazimierz Old Jewish Quarter [setting for Spielberg’s film “Schindler’s List;”] etc. ), Rabka’s Villa Tereska—the site of an SS Training Camp/School for camp guards and policemen; hiking in the Tatra mountains near Zakopane, a famous ski resort and the “Winter Capital of Poland” that was also the site of the Abwehr German Military Intelligence elite school for spies behind the Eastern Front; and a rafting trip down the Dunajec River.